 Warrington Guardian (Review)

 PREVIOUS SUPPORT SLOTS

-Since forming The Bar-Steward Sons of Val Doonican in 2006, Scott has performed almost 1000 shows, supporting, sharing a stage with or collaborating with the following notable acts...
+Since forming The Bar-Steward Sons of Val Doonican in 2006, Scott has performed over 1250 shows, supporting, sharing a stage with or collaborating with the following notable acts...

 The Gipsy Kings